stephenjschaefer/MMCd/README.txt

 	5) Run MMCd
 	After successful build, click on launchInSimulator.bat to launch MMCd in the Palm Simulator.
 	If the Preferences dialog is displayed, click the home button to return home and launch MMCd.
-	If you would like to simulate a data connection to a vehicle in the simulator, change Options -> Preferences -> COM to Simulate in MMCd.
+	To simulate a data connection change Options -> Preferences -> COM to Simulate in MMCd.

 CHANGELOG